Here’s a quick question for you:

 - Newbie-friendly video tutorials and a blog with design resources

-- Robust features for free users, with more available for Pro users
+- Robust features for free users, with even more available for Pro users

 - Collaboration features for teams